Lipram Side Effects

 Not all side effects for Lipram may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to pancrelipase: oral capsule, oral capsule delayed release, oral powder, oral tablet, oral tablet chewable

-Along with its needed effects, pancrelipase (the active ingredient contained in Lipram) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by pancrelipase (the active ingredient contained in Lipram).
+In the event that any of these side effects do occur, they may require medical attention.